-Tax considerations before you move to Spain
+Tax considerations before you buy property in Spain

 It is always sensible to have your finances in good order, and careful financial planning is an important part of buying a property anywhere in the world, but it becomes even more crucial when you are planning to buy property overseas.
 Any property purchase abroad has an impact on your worldwide estate, so you need to protect your assets in the UK and elsewhere and ensure you are not paying additional taxes unnecessarily, particularly if you are planning to become resident in Spain instead of the UK.